sarah-antillia/Tensorflow-Image-Segmentation-Pancreas-T2W-MRI/README.md

 <br>
 As shown above, the number of images of train and valid dataset is not necessarily large.
-Probably, an online dataset augmentation strategy to train this segmentation model may be effective to improve the segmentation accuracy.
+Probably, an online dataset augmentation strategy to train this segmentation model may be effective to improve segmentation accuracy.
 <br>

 <br>